Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 “For example, brands such as Lenovo, Dell and HP typically have some sort of EOFY sale.”

-Once you've found a retailer offering good deals, think about what you'll be using your device for before throwing your cash at the latest models.
+Once you’ve found a retailer offering good deals, think about what you’ll be using your device for and consider older models on clearance before throwing your cash at the latest releases.

 Laptop retailers will have sales, but also check manufacturer websites for discounts.